vpainless/vpainless/README.md

 # VPainLess

-VPainLess is a framework designed to create VLESS VPNs without any barriers.
+VPainLess is a platform designed to create VLESS VPNs without any barriers.

 ![vpainless](./docs/images/vpainless-main.png)